- IBM Quantum

 Coding exercises use Qiskit and Qiskit Nature:

-- Define a molecular system (H2) in Qiskit Nature and inspect the resulting Hamiltonian
+- Define a small molecular system in Qiskit Nature and inspect the resulting Hamiltonian

 Why take this course?